Doctors Note Logo

 • Dark or black stool (possible internal bleeding)

-If you're experiencing bleeding and want to understand whether it requires urgent attention, you can use a free Rectal Bleeding symptom checker to help identify possible causes and determine your next steps.
+If you're noticing blood from your stoma and want to understand whether it requires medical attention, Ubie's free Rectal Bleeding symptom checker can help you quickly assess the severity and get personalized guidance on your next steps.

 2. Swelling